This article will help you to make and receive calls in a scenario.

 How to call a phone number

 Calls that cost more than 20 cents per minute and calls to Africa are restricted for security reasons.
 To enable them, contact us: firstname.lastname@example.org

 To call a phone number, use the callPSTN method in your scenario.
 Specify the phone number you want to call to the number parameter, and the caller ID to show to the callerid parameter.

 You can use the following numbers as your caller ID:

 - A real phone number that is rented from Voximplant (you cannot use test numbers)

 - Any phone number that is verified via an automated call from Voximplant and confirmation code

-- A phone number from an inbound call to the rented number.
+- A phone number from an incoming call to the rented number.
 You can retrieve it as Caller ID

 See the example scenario to understand how it works: